-When I am not assessing individuals or doing research, I like to write for different online magazines and news forum.
-I have written nutrition-related articles for The Conversation, which is an independent source of news and views, sourced from the academic and research community.
-I have also written for Huffington Post, Thrive Magazine and Life Hack.
-Some of my articles have been republished in The Independent News and Yahoo News.
+When she is not assessing individuals, giving dietary advice or doing research, she is writing for different online magazines and news forum.
+She has written nutrition-related articles for The Conversation, which is an independent source of news and views, sourced from the academic and research community.
+She gained over 300,000 readers in a year!